statgen/pheweb/README.md

 pheweb phenolist glob-files --star-is-phenocode "/home/peter/data/*.gz"
 ```

-For advanced options, see instructions [here](etc/detailed-loading-instructions.md#making-pheno-listjson).
+You can see other methods [here](etc/detailed-loading-instructions.md#making-pheno-listjson).

 ### 5. Load your association files